deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 ### Features

-Features are the salient “things” that a neural network learns in order to differentiate inputs <d-cite key="features"></d-cite>,.
+Features are the salient “things” that a neural network learns to differentiate inputs <d-cite key="features"></d-cite>.

-Technically, features are the properties which neural networks try to extract from data during learning in order to compress inputs to useful representations during inference.
-Although features can map to human-understandable concepts (e.g., dog ears), features can also map to properties of the data that are not apparent to naive decoding by the human brain.
-In order to experiment with superposition, we need to encode features in a way that we can understand.
+Technically, features are the properties which neural networks try to extract from data during learning to compress inputs to useful representations during inference.
+Although features can map to human-understandable concepts (e.g., dog ears), they can also represent properties of the data that are not immediately apparent to the human brain.
+To experiment with superposition, we need to encode features in a way that we can understand.
 In other words, we do not want our experimental model to learn features that we are unaware of.
 This would make it hard for us to interpret how the model maps features in the data to embeddings within its parameters, consequently obscuring how superposition works.
 To this aim, we must generate features within the training set for our model which are simple and understandable to us a priori.
 Similar to <d-cite key="toymodels"></d-cite>, we use as each input a vector with entries drawn independently from a uniform distribution over $[0, 1]$.
 Making each entry independent of the others enforces that each entry is its own (artificial) feature with no correlation to the other features.

 Here we define two important augmentations that we used in the dataset to simulate real-world features: sparsity and importance.